Digital-Working-Group/voice-standardize/pydub/README.md

 Windows ffmpeg installation:
 1. Download [FFmpeg's package for Windows](https://www.ffmpeg.org/download.html#build-windows)
 2. Locate the download location of the ZIP file and extract to your desired destination (site-packages)
-3. Edit you Environment Variables (Win + S)
-   Click on path > edit > New and enter the path to the extracted folder of FFmpeg
+3. Edit you Environment Variables (Win + S).
+Click on path > edit > New and enter the path to the extracted folder of FFmpeg.
 4. Verify your installation with the command
    ```sh
    ffmpeg -version